 Decimal to Fraction Calculator

-This calculator converts a decimal number to a fraction.
-For repeating decimals enter how many decimal places repeat.
+This calculator converts a decimal number to a fraction or a decimal number to a mixed number.
+For repeating decimals enter how many decimal places in your decimal number repeat.

 How to Convert a Decimal to a Fraction